IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Quizzes.md

   * Hint
   * Use question for Rex-Duell (Default: true - only single choice type)

-### Settings for IT-Rex (Turbo Quiz)
+### Turbo Quiz specifics
 * Timelimit (Default: per question 30 sec)
 * Timelimit per question?
 * add new questions??

-# Research for different question/answer types
+# Research for different Answer types
-Multiple and single choice questions are the simplest types of questions that should definitely be included.
-I think it is important to also offer other question types to cope with repetitiveness that often comes with single or multiple choice questions.
+Multiple and single choice questions are the simplest types of answers that should definitely be included.
+I think it is important to also offer other answer types to cope with repetitiveness that often comes with single or multiple choice questions.
 It feels refreshing to have some level of interaction and this also gives an incentive to think more about the question and what you are answering.
-Furthermore, some questions can be stated better with other forms of question types.
+Furthermore, some questions can be stated better with other forms of answer types.

 ## Ilias Quizzes
-Ilias offers several question types with different level of interaction. https://docu.ilias.de/data/docu/lm_data/lm_8782/Test_Assessment_38.html#d54e480
+Ilias offers several answer types with different level of interaction. https://docu.ilias.de/data/docu/lm_data/lm_8782/Test_Assessment_38.html#d54e480

 ### Multiple Choice / Single Choice